Optimizing multigrid reduction-in-time (MGRIT) and Parareal coarse-grid operators for linear advection: Coarse-grid operators based on a linear approximation of

-\begin{remark}[$\Psi$ minimizing $\Vert \Phi^m - \Psi \Vert_2^2$ is insufficient] For weighting function $w = 1$, or $W = I$, \eqref{eq:LSQ_1D_problem} corresponds to minimizing the difference between the spectra of $\Phi^m$ and $\Psi$ in the two-norm.
+\begin{remark}[Minimizing $\Vert \Phi^m - \Psi \Vert_2^2$ is not sufficient to obtain a good solver] For weighting function $w = 1$, or $W_{\bm{\lambda}} = I$, \eqref{eq:LSQ_1D_problem} corresponds to minimizing the difference between the spectra of $\Phi^m$ and $\Psi$ in the two-norm.
 This is equivalent to minimizing the difference between $\Phi^m$ and $\Psi$ in the two-norm since they are both diagonalized by the same unitary transform.
 In this instance, the solution of \eqref{eq:LSQ_1D_problem} can be computed explicitly as $\bm{\psi} = R \tilde{\bm{\phi}}^m$, which means that $\Psi$ is given by truncating $\Phi^m$ in the sparsity pattern of $\Psi$.
-Unsurprisingly, we have found that this choice of $\Psi$ typically does not lead to a fast or scalable solver for model problem \eqref{eq:PDE} because it does not adequately capture the dominant eigenvalues of $\Phi^m$ (see \S \ref{sec:convergence}).
-However, for certain problems involving ERK4+U4 and ERK5+U5 it does yield relatively good results (see Section~\ref{ssec:NLresults}). \end{remark}
+We have found that this choice of $\Psi$ typically does not lead to a fast or scalable solver for model problem \eqref{eq:PDE} because it does not adequately capture the dominant eigenvalues of $\Phi^m$ (see \S \ref{sec:convergence}). \end{remark}

 \begin{lemma} The solution of \eqref{eq:LSQ_1D_problem} is real valued. \end{lemma} \begin{proof} The normal equations of \eqref{eq:LSQ_1D_problem} are